gruntwork-io/docs/_docs-sources/iac/usage/customizing-modules.md

 :::caution

-Whenever possible, we strongly recommend using the code directly from the `gruntwork-io` GitHub org and avoid forking due to the [increased overhead of managing the fork](#drawbacks-to-forking).
+Whenever possible, we strongly recommend that you use code directly from the `gruntwork-io` GitHub org and avoid forking due to the [increased overhead of managing the fork](#drawbacks-to-forking).
 If your company completely bans all outside sources, then follow the instructions below.

 :::